eavestn/reflections/mountains/alaska-2023.md

 My phone was silent when I lifted my head off my pillow - no vibrating, no light, face down.
 For no reason - maybe to check the time - I turned my phone over; my mom was calling.
 My dad, now in his late seventies, had had corrective heart surgery only a few days before.
 I answered the phone already knowing what was about to be said.
 On the other end of the phone, my mom: "Thomas, I have some bad news.
 Daddy's died in the night."

-Everything after that is a fog; at least up to the point at which I had my hands on my truck's steering wheel, getting onto the toll road, everything seems to have been at best automatic.
+Everything after that is a fog; at least up to the point at which I had my hands on my truck's steering wheel, getting onto the toll road.
 I remember driving at an early hour that day in March - closer to midnight than not - down Powhite Parkway.
 I remember still-winter trees lining the road - black against a light-polluted purple sky.
 My parents' - my mom's - place above the James, below the fall line where the river becomes tidal, is about thirty minutes Northeast by car.

 "Do you want to see the body?"